manfredspitze/tiered-fstrings-mc/instructions.md

 ### Finished?

-- Bring your finished script up to your teacher during Teacher Time today
+- Show your teacher your finished script during Teacher Time today

 ### Your Tasks